OpenWaterFoundation/owf-data-co-counties/README.md

 * **DOLA_LG_ID** -- 5-digit identifier used by Colorado's [Department of Local Affairs (DOLA)](https://dola.colorado.gov/lgis/counties.jsf), to link DOLA datasets
 * **DOLA_LG_ID_Flag** -- data status of DOLA_LG_ID values; see more detail below
 * **IBCC_Basin_CSV** -- basin in which the county is contained.
 Several counties are in more than one basin.
 In these cases, each basin is listed in alphabetical order, separated by commas.
 Counties in multiple basins can also be found in the **County_Basin_Relate** worksheet.
-* **NumBasin** -- number of basins within the county's boundaries.
+* **Num_IBCC_Basin** -- number of basins within the county's boundaries.
 This is a quick way to determine if the county is in multiple basins.
 * **Comment** -- any other information about the county

 Each type of identifier also contains a data column of the same name with the word "Flag" added to the column name.
 These columns are an indication of data status as it relates to missing data.
 The following conventions are used: